-Monitor team websites, grade-level whiteboards/screens and all relevant calendars.
+Monitor and update team websites, grade-level whiteboards/screens and all relevant calendars.

 Circulate weekly meeting agendas and notes to all teachers and advisors in the grade.

-Work with the Admissions Office to coordinate Prep-for-Prep visit days and MS “buddies” for incoming students.
+Work with the Admissions Office to coordinate newly admitted students visit days and buddy partners for incoming students.

 Participate in the admissions process as an interviewer, and on the admissions committee for incoming 6th grade class, as assigned.